mvogelgesang/homebrew-tiny-sh-example/README.md

 ## Updating

-Make changes to the code, readme, etc. Commit and push to `main` Create tag `git tag -a {versionNumber} -m {versionNumber}` push to main Create new release from tag
+- Make changes to the code, readme, etc. Commit and push to `main`
+- Create tag `git tag -a {versionNumber} -m {versionNumber}` push to main
+- Create new release from tag
-Copy tarball link, update Formula
+- Copy tarball link, update Formula
-Fetch SHA-256 using tarball link
+- Fetch SHA-256 using tarball link

 `curl -L {tarballLink} | shasum -a 256`

-Update Formula sha256
+- Update Formula sha256

-Commit all formula changes and push to main
+- Commit all formula changes and push to main
+- Update `tiny-sh-example` to latest version

 `brew update`

 `brew upgrade tiny-sh-example`